djsudduth/keep-it-markdown/CONTRIBUTING.md

 ## NOTE: Kim is in full refactoring for version 0.5.0!!
 What's happening?
 The kim structure is being modified for more generic output of notes.
 You will be able to define Keep input and output classes for markdown, joplin, json, etc.
+For example, the routine save_md_file() is generic for any markdown output for any input type as long as the Note data object is populated.
 Please be aware the changes are fairly significant.

 #### Pull Request Branch